 This was TVXQ’s 2nd biggest tour.
 It was for their 6th album “Time”.
 The tour took place in Japan and took place in 5 major concert domes.
 This included the Nissan Stadium, which is Japan’s largest seated stadium.
 They did 18 shows and sold over 890,000 tickets.

 Big Bang – “Alive” Tour

 The 5th concert tour by Big Bang was their 3rd biggest.
 The Alive Tour spanned 4 continents (Asia, North America, South America, and Europe.
-The tour started in March of 2012 and finished in January of 2013.
-During this time they performed in 48 shows with 41 taking place in Asia.
+The tour started in March 2012 and finished in January 2013.
+During this time, they performed in 48 shows, with 41 taking place in Asia.
 The tour sold over 800,000 tickets and played a major role in bringing Big Bang to the global audience.

 Big Bang – Japan Dome Tour